Analysis: The franchise needs a lot of players but they can't pass up an exciting prospect who could sell seats and help win more games.

 Analysis: Depth and another starter is needed to compliment DE Jared Allen.

 Analysis: Terrific value and a player who fits a big need.

 Analysis: Perennial All-Pro C Tom Nalen turns 35-years old soon and Mangold would be his replacement down the line.

 Other possibilities: One of the two top receivers if they drop.
 Back (Maroney) if they don't get one with their first selection.

 Analysis: The ability to play both tackles spots is enticing for a team with a mediocre offensive line.

-Other possibilities: Demeco Ryans to eventually replace veteran WLB Derrick Brooks.
+Other possibilities: Ryans to eventually replace veteran WLB Derrick Brooks.

-Other possibilities: Center Nick Mangold to replace wily veteran Rich Braham.
-Hali as they need a young pass rusher.
+Other possibilities: Mangold to replace wily veteran C Rich Braham.
+Also, T. Howard who they are looking at for SS.